hcavarsan/kftray/docs/kftray/BUILD.md

 That's it! mise will handle installing and managing:

-- Node.js
+- Node.js 26
-- pnpm
+- pnpm 12
-- Rust (nightly toolchain)
+- Rust stable (nightly only for `cargo fmt`)
 - Cargo tools (cargo-llvm-cov, cargo-nextest, cargo-insta)
 - Tauri CLI
 - All system dependencies